 We value variety in life experiences and circumstances.
 We celebrate students, alumni, friends, faculty and staff who demonstrate a commitment to their communities and those who reside or provide care in rural, inner-city and other medically-underserved populations within Arizona and across the globe.

-As citizens of the UA College of Nursing, we believe that modeling comprehensive inclusiveness broadens perspectives, generates tolerance and acceptance, combats negative stereotyping and enhances our ability to provide outstanding health care for all.
+As citizens of the University of Arizona College of Nursing, we believe that modeling comprehensive inclusiveness broadens perspectives, generates tolerance and acceptance, combats negative stereotyping and enhances our ability to provide outstanding health care for all.

 Diversity Matters Series